viltgroup/minium/minium-docs/slate/source/includes/introduction/_minium-concepts.md

 ## Elements / WebElements

 `Elements` is the most important concept in Minium.
-It represents an instruction (from now on, we'll call them `Minium expressions`) that will eventually evaluate into elements that we want to interact with.
+It represents an instruction (from now on, we'll call them Minium expressions) that will eventually evaluate into elements that we want to interact with.
 Notice that we didn't say web elements, because currently Minium can be extended to other test platforms, even non-Web ones like mobile or visual pattern recognition ones like [Sikuli](http://sikuli.org/)).

-`Elements` are normally lazy (there are some exceptions), and they can be evaluated several times with different results, which means that the same `Minium expression` can be reused.
-Besides, its chainable method API always returns a new `Ninium expression`, so `Minium expressions` are by nature immutable.
+`Elements` are normally lazy (there are some exceptions), and they can be evaluated several times with different results, which means that the same Minium expression can be reused.
+Besides, its chainable method API always returns a new Minium expression`, so Minium expressions are by nature immutable.

-Minium `WebElements` is a specialization of `Elements` for browser testing (it is intentionally the plural of Selemiun WebDriver `WebElement`).
+Minium `WebElements` is a specialization of `Elements` for browser testing (it is intentionally the plural of Seleniun WebDriver `WebElement`).
 It uses Selenium WebDriver API under the hood.

 Consider the following Minium expression: